hanfak/topics-to-learn/Persistance/types/relational-db.md

 - Relational databases are structured.
 You have tables and these tables may have dependencies on each other, or relationships.
   -  A database for a store will have a table for customers and one for orders.
 These two tables are related, because an order is made by a customer.
+- Concerns
+  - No duplication of data.
+  - Flat structures connected by joins.
+  - Focus is on entities and their relationships.
+  - Queries and indexes tend to be built after the data model is worked out.
 - A relational database uses SQL which is short for Structured Query Language.
   - This is a fairly rigid and standard way of storing data using tables, columns and rows.
   - Columns represent the data point to be stored